First of all, let me ask the main question: is it safe to travel to Pakistan now? Short answer: yes, pretty much.

-Since the year 2017, the security situation has greatly improved, and by now, there are many tour operators and free online information proving that traveling to Pakistan now is not only safe, but makes for the trip of a lifetime.
+Since the year 2017, the security situation has greatly improved, and by now, there are many tour operators and free online information proving that traveling to Pakistan now is not only safe but makes for the trip of a lifetime.
 And as of mid-2019, it’s actually much easier to visit Pakistan — read our ultimate guide to getting a Pakistan E Visa in 48 hours.

 With some of the world’s highest mountains, stunning Mughal architecture, a proud culinary heritage, and some of Asia’s most hospitable and respectful people, a trip to Pakistan is a chance to dive into a very misunderstood country and culture.
 If that wasn’t enough, Pakistan offers an eclectic variety of stunning landscapes: from the Karakoram Highway’s peaks in northern Pakistan, to the mosques of Lahore (don’t miss the Wazir Khan and Badshahi Mosques), from the mountains of the Swat valley to the beaches near Karachi and the (still off-limits to tourists) dry rocky deserts of Balochistan, there’s more diversity to Pakistan than you’d expect.
 Did I mention the smorgasbord of amazing Pakistani food?

 These are some of the reasons why we loved our time in Pakistan, and why we think you should visit now.
 Go before the sticky fingers of mass tourism leave their marks on one of South Asia’s best adventure travel destinations.

 But why you should go now?
 Here’s seven very valid reasons.